jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 ``` -->

 ### The Stock Analyzer app
-Using the above technology, I developed Stock Analyzer, an app that offers professional stock insights and analysis upon user request.
+Here is the Stock Analyzer, the app that offers professional stock technical insights and market sentiment analysis.

 The Stock Analyzer app is available at: [https://stock-analyzer.modularmachines.ai](https://stock-analyzer.modularmachines.ai/).
 It is access-controlled.
-If you want to try, please let me know and I will create an account for you, and you can reset your password once you log in.
+If you'd like to try it, let me know, and I will create an account for you.
+You can reset your password once you log in.

-Here is the screenshots of the product.
-It offers insights into the stock's technical details and market sentiment.
+Here are the screenshots of the product:

 <a href="/assets/ai_agent/ccj_chart.png" target="_blank">
   <img src="/assets/ai_agent/ccj_chart.png" width="360" />